Datta Meghe Institute B.Tech Admissions 2025

 Full Form | Common University Entrance Test |

-Medium of test | 13 languages (Hindi, Tamil, Assamese, Bengali, English, Gujarati, Kannada, Malayalam, Marathi, Punjabi, Odia, Telugu, and Urdu) |
+Medium of test | 13 languages (Hindi, Tamil, Assamese, Bengali, English, Gujarati, Kannada, Malayalam, Marathi, Punjabi, Odia, Telugu and Urdu) |

-Mode of Test | Hybrid (computer and pen-paper based) |
+Mode of Test | Computer based test |

 Types of questions | MCQs |

-CUET 2025 sections and number of questions | Section A- Language test (40 out of 50) Section B- Domain-specific test (40 out of 50) Section C- General test (50 out of 60) |
+CUET 2025 sections and number of questions | Section A- Language test (50 questions) Section B- Domain-specific test (50 questions) Section C- General test (50 questions) |

-Number of Subjects | Maximum 6 test papers allowed (maximum of 2 languages and 5 domain-specific subjects can be chosen) |
+Number of Subjects | Maximum 5 test papers allowed |

 Domain-related subjects for CUET BTech exam | Physics, Chemistry, Mathematics (Subject combinations can be specific to the type of college and course) |